UCU industrial action FAQs

 The University considers that a refusal to carry out any element of an employee’s normal duties amounts to partial performance of contract by the employee.

-Furthermore, in the event that a member of staff takes action short of a strike which amounts to partial performance and therefore deemed as a breach of contract, they will be requested to remain at home and to refrain from carrying out any work until they are willing to undertake all aspect of their contractual duties.
+In the event that a member of staff takes any form of action short of a strike which amounts to partial performance and which is deemed as a breach of contract, they will be requested to remain at home and to refrain from carrying out any work until they are willing to undertake all aspect of their contractual duties.
 Any individual taking action short of strike will not be requested or expected to do any work on behalf of the University until such point as they are willing to and have fully resumed their normal duties, and therefore any work that an employee decides to undertake during this time will be deemed as voluntary and will not be paid.

 Staff are requested to advise the University, in writing, once they have resumed their normal duties in order for their contractual pay to be resumed.